flix/book/src/extending-classes-and-interfaces.md

 ## Classes and Interfaces

-Flix allows us to create objects that extend a class or implements an interface.
+Flix allows us to create objects that extend a Java class or implements a Java interface.

-This feature is conceptually similar to Java [Anonymous Classes](https://docs.oracle.com/javase/tutorial/java/javaOO/anonymousclasses.html).
+This feature is conceptually similar to Java's [Anonymous Classes](https://docs.oracle.com/javase/tutorial/java/javaOO/anonymousclasses.html):
-That is, we can define an (unnamed class) which implements an interface or extends a class, and then construct an object of that class.
-All in one go.
+We can define an (unnamed class) which implements an interface or extends a class and create an object of that class.
+All in one expression.

 For example, we can create an object that implements the `java.lang.Runnable` interface: